Botspot/pi-apps/README.md

 > Sure is!
 We're always on the lookout for new app-suggestions, and solve app-installation issues by reading incoming bug reports.

  - Is Pi-Apps free?
 > Absolutely!
-In the future, I may decide to begin accepting donations, but Pi-Apps itself will always be free and open-source.
+In the future, I may allow donations, but Pi-Apps itself will always be free and open-source.